joniles/mpxj/mkdocs/docs/supported-formats.md

 from Sage 100 Contractor.
 MPXJ can read schedule grid files.

 * **PROJECT COMMANDER:** Project Commander files are the native file format used by the Project Commander application.
 Project Commander writes PC files which MPXJ can read.

+* **DELTEK OPEN PLAN:** Open Plan allows export of schedules to BK3 files, which MPXJ can read.